aadityadar/SAMVAAD/index.md

 | 14 Apr 2022 | 6 PM IST | [Kalyani Raghunathan](https://sites.google.com/view/kalyani-raghunathan/home) (IFPRI) | TBA
 | 19 May 2022 | 6 PM IST | [Deepak Singhania](https://sites.google.com/view/deepak-singhania) (IIT Gandhinagar) | TBA

-Note: There is no talk in Dec 2021 and Jan 2022 to avoid conflict with the winter conferences and job market season in India respectively.

 ### Details

 - _Format:_ Speakers will have 45 mins to present their research, followed by 30 mins of questions and answers, in the spirit of having an open dialogue and discussion.